Kathakali: Costumes

-Of all classical Indian dances, Kathakali has the most elaborate costuming consisting of head dresses, face masks and vividly painted faces.
+Of all classical Indian dances, Kathakali has the most elaborate costumes, consisting of head dresses(കിരീടം), vests, face masks and vividly painted faces.
 It typically takes several evening hours to prepare a Kathakali troupe to get ready for a play.
 Costumes have made Kathakali's popularity extend beyond adults, with children absorbed by the colors, makeup, lights and sounds of the performances.

 The makeup follows an accepted code, that helps the audience easily identify the archetypal characters such as gods, goddesses, demons, demonesses, saints, animals and characters of a story.
 Seven basic makeup types are used in Kathakali, namely Pachcha (green), Pazhuppu (ripe), Kathi, Kari, Thaadi, Minukku and Teppu (red).
 These vary with the styles and the predominant colours made from rice paste and vegetable colors that are applied on the face.
 Pachcha (green) with lips painted brilliant coral red portrays noble characters and sages such as Krishna, Vishnu, Rama, Yudhishthira, Arjuna, Nala and philosopher-kings.